Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs

-Further, we show how to generate topological edge states at the interface between distinct topological phases in both odd and even cycle graphs of finite size. \textbf{Our approach circumvents the need for resource-consuming split-step or split-coin quantum walks to generate edge states.}.
-We demonstrate that these edge states are robust against static-dynamic disorder and phase-preserving perturbations.
-This makes the topological phases \& their protected edge states highly useful for noise-resilient QI processing and TQC.
-Owing to the finite-dimensional Hilbert space of CQWs, our scheme establishes a highly resource-efficient, experimentally feasible route to engineer and probe topological effects in real systems (e.g., photonic platforms) and contributes a promising foundation for next-generation fault-tolerant quantum technologies.
-Looking ahead, future research could extend this framework to explore interactions and many-body effects in CQWs, potentially revealing novel correlated topological phases.
-Investigations into implementing CQWs on scalable quantum hardware and integrating them with error-correction protocols will be crucial for practical TQC applications.
-Additionally, adapting CQWs to simulate higher-dimensional and non-Hermitian topological systems could further expand their scope and impact.
-These directions hold promise for advancing both fundamental understanding and technological capabilities in topological quantum science.
+Further, we show how to generate topological edge states at the interface between distinct topological phases in both odd and even cycle graphs of finite size. \textbf{Our approach circumvents the need for resource-consuming split-step or split-coin quantum walks to generate edge states}.
+We demonstrate that these edge states are robust against static-dynamic disorder and phase-preserving perturbations, and our scheme is independent of the initial states of the quantum walker.
+This makes the topological phases \& their protected edge states via our scheme highly useful for noise-resilient QI processing and TQC.
+Owing to the finite-dimensional Hilbert space of CQWs, our scheme establishes a highly resource-efficient, experimentally feasible route to engineer and probe topological effects in real systems (e.g., photonic platforms, see SM Sec.~F) and contributes a promising foundation for next-generation fault-tolerant quantum technologies.

+Further, our demonstration of robust edge-state formation and flat bands in finite cyclic graphs provides an efficient platform for probing topological protection and enabling experimental realization with minimal resource overhead.
+The ability to engineer and manipulate such localized edge states without complex split-step or split-coin dynamics highlights their immediate utility in quantum memory architectures~\cite{qmemory, qmemory2}, where protected edge modes can store quantum information with enhanced stability, and in quantum communication networks, using localized modes for noise-resilient state transfer~\cite{edge1, edge2, edge4,qmemory2}.

 \onecolumngrid